-Gaming industry snapshot 2021 worldwide and by region
+Gaming industry snapshots by region in 2021

 The gaming industry has been rapidly growing in recent years, both when it comes to the number of users and revenue.
 Take a look at some stats, predictions, and trends for further growth in the sector globally and across different regions of the world.

-The trends contributing to gaming growth have been consistent worldwide.
+The trends contributing to gaming growth have been consistent worldwide

 Three of them, in particular, have played the role of pillars for the global rise in the number of gamers and the upsurge in gaming revenue.
 These have been: